Urinary Tract Infection Treatment (UTI) Specialist Q&A

 Untreated UTI infections can quickly become very serious and even life-threatening.
 This is because, with UTIs, there is a risk the infection will move through your body.
 An untreated bladder infection can, in some cases, become a kidney infection, resulting in other serious infections that can eventually move into your bloodstream.
 If the infection moves into your bloodstream, sepsis can occur, and you will become very sick.

-Dr. Pedro P. Ylisastigui, MD, PA, is a top-rated primary healthcare physician located in Florida’s Cape Coral-Fort Myers, Lehigh Acres Metro area.
-Contact one of our two convenient locations to make an appointment today.
+Dr. Pedro P. Ylisastigui, MD, PA, is a top-rated primary healthcare physician located in Lehigh Acres, FL.
+Contact or make an appointment today.
 We serve patients from Lehigh Acres FL, Fort Myers FL, Buckingham FL, Cypress Lake FL, Gateway FL, Cape Coral FL, Palmona Park FL, and Alva FL.